-Example: You have 8 hidden test cases and 2 sample test cases for a particular question on a test.
+Example: You have eight hidden test cases and 2 sample test cases for a particular question on a test.
 You have enabled this option.
-If a candidate's code passes both sample test cases, then the candidate can also view the status of the other 8 hidden test cases.
-However, if you have disabled this option, then the candidate can only see if the sample test cases satisfy the code.
-No further information on 8 hidden test cases is shared with the candidate even if the code satisfies 2 sample test cases.
+If a candidate's code passes both sample test cases, then the candidate can also view the status of the other eight hidden test cases.
+However, if you have disabled this option, the candidate can only see if the sample test cases satisfy the code.
+No further information on eight hidden test cases is shared with the candidate even if the code satisfies 2 sample test cases.

-Note: For better test-taking experience, by default, the following features are enabled for candidates
+Note: For a better test-taking experience, by default, the following features are enabled for candidates

 - Enable Custom Test cases